Beatrice Prize

-The Beatrice Prisen was founded in 1983 by Birthe and Paul Beckett.
-The prize is awarded annually by the Danish Academy, it is currently DKK 50,000.
-The prize is handed to an author who writes either lyrics or prose, and whose "published books already have a quality, which there is reason to appreciate, and where there is reason to believe, that he or she will develop further."
+The Beatrice Prisen is an annual Danish literary award made by the Danish Academy.
+It was founded in 1983 by Birthe and Paul Beckett and first awarded in 1984.
+Its value is currently DKK 50,000.
+Each year, it honours one Danish writer, of either poetry or prose, whose "published books already have a quality, which there is reason to appreciate, and where there is reason to believe, that he or she will develop further."